 I have occasionally used parts of this course for previous, shorter tests.
 Every single device has had some problem or other so far on the shorter tests.
 Yes even the AMBIT3 and V800.
 Initially TomTom’s Runner 3/Spark 3 appeared as the best performing (although that has since been revised and superceded)…That’s NOT my favourite watch but I’ll say it how I find it and give you the raw data to draw your own conclusions.

 If you are coming to the UK from overseas and want a tourist run to keep you busy then this is a pretty cool run in a pretty cool part of London.
 It has Hampton Court Palace (King Henry VIII), the site of Richmond Palace (where Queen Elizabeth I waited for the Armada to be defeated…or not), Ham House, Eel Pie Island (Rolling Stones), Twickenham Rugby Stadium England Rugby), The Stoop (Harlequins Rugby), Petersham Nurseries/Meadow, Rowing Clubs, the first ever canoe and hockey clubs – Royal Canoe club & Teddington Hockey, Ham Polo Club, Ham Lands/Common, Teddington Lock, Open Water Swimming & Aquathlons at Thames Young Mariners (RG Active), paddle boat trips, Strawberry Hill House, Weirs, Marble Hill House and Richmond Park for Sunday morning cycling with the lycra masses (London Duathlon – world’s largest).
 These locations are all VERY close to this route.
 There are only a handful of legally ‘protected views’ in the UK and the Richmond Hill end of this route is on one of those protected views.
 The uber-run-famous running mecca of BUSHY PARK is very close to the shopping centre at Kingston (where England’s early kings were crowned) and the Old Deer Park & Richmond Park parkruns are close to the shops at Richmond.
-There are now parkrun tourists who stay at the Travelodge in Teddington or the UK’s best B&B at Middle Cottage by the weir – this course would be ideal for your Sunday morning long run after your Saturday parkrun in Bushy Park.
+There are now parkrun tourists who stay at the Travelodge in Teddington or the somewhat posher Lensbury which has a gym and indoor pool (guests & members only) – my course would be ideal for your Sunday morning long run after your Saturday parkrun in Bushy Park.